A Revolutionary Discovery in Cancer Treatment Independent of Organ Origin

 Davis Joseph receiving the Ciechanover International Biology Award from Professor Aaron Ciechanover (2004 Nobel Laureate in Chemistry) at the SIPS 2025 Gala and Award Ceremony

-Davis Joseph during the SIPS 2025 Summit Plenary Presentation describing his major discovery linked to curing cancer independent of the organs they develop in
+Davis Joseph during his SIPS 2025 Summit Plenary Presentation describing his major discovery linked to curing cancer independent of the organs they develop in

 Davis Joseph honored with the 2025 Ciechanover International Biology Award for the major discovery